maeek/neutrino-api/README.md

 cp .env.example .env.test
 ```

-Populate all necessary values in `.env.test` and copy it to **all** subfolders.
+Populate all necessary values in `.env.test` and copy it to **all subfolders**.
 Next run following commands to start docker-compose.

 ```shell
 docker-compose -f docker-compose.test.yml up --build